 Through both listening to and actively making music, the intentional application of sound and music in therapy has been used for a variety of purposes.
 Expressive arts therapists who wish to use music in treatment have to become aware of how the properties of rhythm, pitch, and tempo affect all levels of healing from expression to relaxation.
 By increasing comfort with a variety of musical instruments, genres and styles, students can identify when to offer specific interventions to advance therapy and healing.
 In becoming secure in the history and foundational theories of the field of music therapy, practitioners can locate their work in a larger theoretical context, while being mindful of cultural variances and considerations.
-Students who take this course are advised to take MSBH6101 also.
 Assessment: 100% coursework